 "She was very rare, very fragile and very deep," producer and friend Mark Damon later said of Varsi.
 "And Hollywood was very destructive for her."

 20th Century Fox meanwhile was growing impatient with her reluctance to commit to her career.
 After she turned down roles in Return to Peyton Place, Splendor in the Grass, Holiday for Lovers and The Best of Everything, the studio suspended her contract.
-Years later, Varsi was still able to remember precisely the moment she walked away: 10:00 a.m. on March 19, 1959, when she announced that she was moving to Bennington, Vt.
+Years later, Varsi was still able to remember precisely the moment she walked away: 10 a.m.
+March 19, 1959, when she announced that she was moving to Bennington, Vermont.

 "It has nothing to do with the studio," she said.
 "I just don't want to act anymore or be a part of this business.
 I don't like some of the ways of Hollywood.
 But my reasons go much deeper.
 It is the performing itself I object to.
 I find it too destructive.
 If I have any talent, I will try to find some other outlet for it that will make me less unhappy."

 The press was not kind, labeling her everything from a beatnik to a cop-out.
 On the one-year anniversary of her announcement, Bob Hope closed the Academy Awards ceremony with the words, "Goodnight, Diane Varsi … wherever you are."

 She lived in Vermont for two years, studying poetry and otherwise avoiding the limelight, before returning to California and marrying her third husband, Michael Hausman (who would later be one of the producers of Brokeback Mountain), and having a daughter by him named Willo.